Planning & Preparation

 PART 2

-Not knowing what kind of information contractors need, and what kind of preparation they expect (if any), can add complexity to the process and makes mistakes more likely.
+Not knowing what kind of information contractors need, and what kind of preparation they expect (if any), can add complexity to the process and can make mistakes more likely.
 Luckily, it’s easy to avoid the most common oversights.

 Let’s look at the preparation process from the ground up.